stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 ### Third Party Quiz

 _In addition to buying complete applications or components , there are several other ways that 3rd parties can provide computational resources to a client.
-Match the example to the category:_
+Match the example to the category_:

 - PThreads: software libraries
 - NIST time service: cloud-based services